Barangaroo Reserve, a New Urban Oasis

 In 2007, the area was officially named after Barangaroo, a Cammeraygal woman, who was an important figure in the Sydney Aboriginal community at the time of early white settlement.

-And we can assure you that Barangaroo Reserve is an excellent place to go for a decent walk.
+And we are happy to say that Barangaroo Reserve is a great spot to go for a little walk.

 The first impression of the park is quite overwhelming, with so many beautifully designed terraced gardens and different walking paths winding around the hill.
 The abundant use of sandstone fits perfectly in the design of the park.